-These Germanic peoples consisted mainly of three tribes:-
+These Germanic peoples consisted mainly of three tribes:-Germanic migration into England

 The Saxons - the bearers of the seax, who originally came from an area of eastern Holland and northern Germany known as Lower Saxony or Niedersachsen.
 The Saxons were Ingvaeonic tribes, whose earliest known area of settlement is Northern Albingia, an area approximately that of modern Holstein.
-Ingvaeones ("people of Yngvi"), are described in the Roman hisorian Tacitus's Germania, written circa 98 CE, were a West Germanic group of peoples living along the North Sea coast in the areas of Jutland, Holstein, Frisia and the Danish islands.
+Ingvaeones ("people of Yngvi") are described in the Roman history book the Tacitus Germania, written circa 98 CE, were a West Germanic group of peoples living along the North Sea coast in the areas of Jutland, Holstein, Frisia and the Danish islands.
 The Beowulf epic refers to the `Ingwine` or `friends of Ing`.
 Hrothgar, the lord of Heorot is referred to as `Lord of the Ingwine`.

 The Angles - came from a tribe known as the Anglii, who formerly occupied Friesland and an area located on the Baltic shore the Sanderjylland (modern Schleswig) area of Germany.
 They are first recorded in the Germania of Tacitus, in which the Anglii are mentioned in passing in a list of Germanic tribes.